afis-ajibike/EU-Cookie-Dialog/README.md

 Following a revised EU directive on website cookies, each company based, or doing business, in the EU is required to notify users about the cookies used on their website.

-This is a practical example of implementation.
+This is a practical example of a non intrusive dialogue implementation.

 Use this plugin to gain consent through the use of a Dialogue box.
 This could be shown on the homepage or on each page where a visitor has not opted in to Cookies the site sets.